MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/project-resource-hub-users-guide.md

 ---

-title: User guide (Dynamics 365 for Project Service) | MicrosoftDocs
+title: User guide for the Project Resource Hub (Dynamics 365 for Project Service) | MicrosoftDocs
-description: An end-user's guide for Project Service
+description: An end-user's guide for the Project Resource Hub for Project Service
 author: krbjoran
 manager: ShellyHaverkamp
 ms.date: 8/03/2018